ChasingUX/jesse-site/source/work/rebrand.md

 ---
 title: "DigitalOcean Rebrand"
-date: 2014-10-03
+date: 2010-1-01
-summary: "The future of the DigitalOcean brand is here.
+summary: "DigitalOcean rebranding efforts The future of the DigitalOcean brand is here.
 New identity and logo system."
 tags: protected
 ---